-The team inserted custom-designed kitchen cabinets—built by local manufacturer Beech Tree Woodworks—to add a pop of color to the kitchen.
+These custom laminate kitchen cabinets—built by local manufacturer Beech Tree Woodworks— add a pop of color to this Seattle kitchen.

 The kitchen now looks out to the big, open deck which houses expansive tree views.

 The front door leads straight into the kitchen, a central gathering place.